PeterG-12/ascon-crypto/sw/driver/README.md

 ## Baremetal ASCON AEAD128 driver

-Written for usaging the hardware module over axi-lite
+Written for using the hardware module over axi-lite